 - No Paddle Included

-This is the ultimate inflatable surf paddleboard.
+The Whip is the ultimate inflatable surfing paddle board.
 It’s 8 feet 10 inches long, 29 inches wide, and 3.93 inches thick.
 These measurements result in a very controllable, fast board.
 It has a weight limit of 200 pounds and a removable FCS center fin.
-Having a stiff center fin really helps when surfing, so Red Paddle Co. uses FCS fins.
+Having a stiff center fin helps when surfing, so Red Paddle Co. uses FCS fins.
 FCS is a fin company that is one of the best in the business.

 Along with all this, the board weighs only 16.28 pounds which is very light, so definitely a great option for travelers.

-Red Paddle Co. uses their own patented MSL fusion to make their boards, making the dual layers stronger, more rigid, and wrinkle-free.
+Red Paddle Co. uses its own patented MSL fusion to make its inflatable paddle boards, the dual layers are stronger, more rigid, and wrinkle-free.
 A very cool feature that is unique to this board and company is that they use RSS battens.
 There are pockets laminated to the sides which hold 2 battons, these act as stringers for making it very stiff even though it is thin.
 And of course, it has a kickpad.

-Included with this board is a backpack/storage bag with wheels, a dual-action pump with pressure gauge, a repair kit, and a waterproof phone case.
+Included with this board is a backpack/storage bag with wheels, a dual-action hand pump with a pressure gauge, a repair kit, and a waterproof phone case.

 The Red Paddle Co.
-Whip is my favorite inflatable paddleboard for surfing.
+Whip is my favorite inflatable paddle board for surfing.
 It’s built very well and has some neat design features.
 Thin is better for surfing and it’s one of the things that is usually given up when it comes to inflatables because it’s hard to make the board thin and rigid.
-The Red Paddle Co. has solved this problem with their unique battons.
-This board is going to be easier to handle on the waves than any other inflatable paddleboard and you easily travel with it thanks to its portable weight.
+The Red Paddle Co. has solved this problem with its unique battons.
+This board is going to be easier to handle on the waves than any other inflatable paddle board and you easily travel with it thanks to its lightweight.

 - Specialized Stiff Fin